 This document defines the compatibility status of public blockchain networks for H33 attestation operations.
 Four operation classes are evaluated per chain: commitment anchoring, proof verification, privacy proofs, and settlement.

 Anchoring is the primary chain interaction.
-The 32-byte SHA3-256 commitment from an H33-74 attestation primitive is published to a target chain, producing an immutable timestamp and public ordering guarantee.
+The 32-byte SHA3-256 commitment from an H33-74 attestation primitive is published to a target chain, producing a tamper-evident, independently re-verifiable timestamp and public ordering guarantee.
 The chain itself does not evaluate the commitment; it serves as a timestamping and publication layer.
+The commitment and its post-quantum signatures re-verify offline against the primitive's schema and hash, trusting no chain.

 The security of the attestation does not depend on chain-level signature security.
 Bitcoin, Ethereum, and Solana use classical ECDSA or EdDSA for transaction signing.
 Even if these classical signatures are broken by a quantum adversary, the 32-byte commitment and the three post-quantum signatures over the full receipt remain valid.